hawkinsw/CPPTimes/writing-functions.md

 }
 ```

 What is the function's return type?
 What is the function's name?
 What are the types and names of the function's parameters?
 (The last one is a trick question!)
 You can see that the type of the value "returned" (this is how professional programmers pronounce that statement) by the function (the literal 2) is the same as the return type.
 This is an absolute requirement.
-What if we wanted to write the same function, but return the string "two" instead?
+What if we wanted to write the same function, but returned the string "two" instead?

 ```C++
 std::string two() {